Averelll/docker-containers/owncloud/README.md

 # Kudos

-This repo was copied from dperson/owncloud.
+This repo was copied from gfjardim/owncloud.
 Full kudos to him for this.
-I changed the Dockerfile just to add some extra volume.
+I changed the Dockerfile just to add an extra volume, and set a different userd so suit my installation.
 Some other changes may follow.

 # ownCloud